About the Coalition

 What we believe

-• Connectivity is everything.
+- Connectivity is everything.
 A path that ends in the middle of nowhere is a platitude, not a network.
-We push for continuous routes to the places people actually go.
+We push for continuous routes between the places people actually go.

 What we do

-• Advocate to city council, staff, and the wider community for concrete improvements and forward-looking plans.
+- Advocate to city, regional, and provincial governments, and the wider community, for concrete improvements and forward-looking plans.

 This is just the beginning.
 In the weeks and months ahead, we’ll be publishing our first formal proposals for concrete improvements, sharing news and commentary on the blog, and showing up where decisions get made.